virtualdesktopdevops/sqlserveralwayson/README.markdown

 The module can be installed on a Standard, Datacenter, or Core version of Windows 2012R2 or Windows 2016.

+**BREAKING CHANGE :** This module requires puppetlabs/dsc compiled with SQLServerDSC = 10.0.0.0

 ## Usage
 - **setup_svc_username** : (string) Privileged account used by Puppet for installing the software and creating the failover cluster (spn creation, computer registration, local administrator privilèges needed)
 - **setup_svc_password** : (string) Password of the privileged account.
 Should be encrypted with hiera-eyaml.